hillfias/hillfias.github.io/docs/blog/posts/metasite/metasite_birth.md

 So, on my side.
 What did this look like?
 I have [a file named **CNAME**](https://github.com/hillfias/hillfias.github.io/blob/master/CNAME), which contains one line: `william-fuchs.com`.
 That was hard.
 This is a test.

+Wait, I'm having some issues with github actions. let me check it real quick.

 <!-- acronyms -->
 *[SSG]: Static Site Generator
 *[SSGs]: Static Site Generators